-The study of the studied concepts and the Teacher and Computer Lab Instructor's educational objectives was elaborated on a conceptual map of the project to guide the segmentation of the content.
+The study of the studied concepts and the Teacher and Computer Lab Instructor's educational objectives were elaborated on a conceptual map of the project to guide the segmentation of the content.
 Based on this research, it was possible to define the project.

 We delimited the segmentation related to Consumption from the study and research of environmental aspects.

-Surveys and User Interview
+Surveys and User Interviews

 On alternate days, we apply two types of questionnaires to students during the class period.
-The surveys involved 20 qualitative questions related to the habits, customs, forms of communication, and users' visual preferences.
+The surveys involved 20 qualitative questions related to habits, customs, forms of communication, and users' visual preferences.

-We observed, doing the research, that some students do not like to perform small, simple tasks, such as household cleaning, which are related to group life.
+We observed, doing the research, that some students do not like to perform small, simple tasks, such as household cleaning, related to group life.
 It can be assumed that the knowledge of individual actions and attitudes still seems obscure in the students’ minds, as they prioritize fun before responsibility.
 Many students considered fundamental issues, such as the production of electricity.
 Still, others lacked reasoning, common sense and questions about consumer goods, a necessary approach for the ecologically correct citizen to start thinking about collective actions.

 The biggest complaint of the interviewees was the obligation to carry out school tasks at home, in addition to eating healthy foods.
 In the interviewees’ conception, parents hardly participate in extra-class activities with them.

-The groups of interest Sport, Leisure, Technology and Style, were defined from the collected data.
+The groups of interest, Sport, Leisure, Technology and Style were defined from the collected data.
 It served as a starting point to create the content and the characters of the user personas.